-Enough jibber-jabber from me; let’s get on with the guide to setting up a home VPN.
+Enough jibber-jabber from me; let's get on with the guide to setting up a home VPN.

 The term VPN refers to a virtual private network that uses the Internet as its transport mechanism while keeping the data on the VPN "secure".

 This question can be answered in a variety of ways.
 It all relies on how your network is set up.
 The most frequent design is to have a single primary internal network with remote nodes accessing the central network through VPN.
 Remote workplaces or employees working from home are prominent examples of remote nodes.
-You can also join two small (or large) networks together to create a single larger network.
+You can join two small (or large) networks to create a single, more extensive network.

 Simply put, a VPN is created by creating a secure tunnel between two networks and routing IP via it.
 Here are some diagrams to help visualize this notion (using IP masquerading):

-A VPN’s security is extremely crucial.
-Isn’t that why you’re making one in the first place?
-When setting up your server, there are a few things to keep in mind.
+A VPN's security is extremely crucial.
+Isn't that why you're making one in the first place?
+When setting up your server, there are a few things to remember.

 When using public Wi-Fi, a home VPN creates an encrypted tunnel for you to utilize, and it can even allow you to access country-specific services from outside the country—all from your Android, iOS, or Chromebook.
 The VPN would give you secure remote access to your home network.
 You could even grant other individuals access, making it simple to offer them access to servers you host on your home network.